marcopennekamp/lore/specification/expressions.md

 A **multi-function value** is a *function value* created from a multi-function referenced by name but not called, e.g. `to_string` in `map(list, to_string)`.
 Compile-time dispatch is simulated with the expected argument types, which decides the output type of the function value.
 For example, if the argument types are `(A)` and dispatch finds a function `foo(a: A): B`, the resulting type of the multi-function value would be `A => B`.
 At run time, calling a multi-function value performs multiple dispatch normally, even though the multi-function is "hidden" behind a function value interface.

-Multi-function values allow passing multi-functions as regular functions without wrapping them in an anonymous function.
+Multi-function values allow passing multi-functions as regular functions without wrapping them in a lambda function.
 Their use is central to concise functional programming in Lore.

 ###### Example